 - (a) Standard.
-No sound, noise, vibration, odor, or flashing (except for warning devices, temporary construction or maintenance work, parades, special events, or other special circumstances) shall be observable without instruments more than 40 feet from the boundaries at locations within the District.
-However, the PAA may authorize on special permit an activity not meeting these standards, in cases where the Authority determines that, because of peculiarities of location or circumstance, no objectionable conditions will thereby be created for the use of other properties. - (b) Performance compliance.
+No sound, noise, vibration, odor, or flashing (except for warning devices, temporary construction or maintenance work, parades, special events, or other special circumstances) shall be observable without instruments more than 200 feet from the boundaries of the originating premises at locations within a GI District, or more than 40 feet from the boundaries at locations within any other district.
+However, the Planning Board may authorize on special permit an activity not meeting these standards, in cases where the Board determines that, because of peculiarities of location or circumstance, no objectionable conditions will thereby be created for the use of other properties. - (b) Performance compliance.
 For a proposed facility whose future compliance with this requirement is questionable, the Building Inspector may require that the applicant furnish evidence of probable compliance, whether by example of similar facilities or by engineering analysis.
 Issuance of a permit on the basis of that evidence shall certify the Town's acceptance of the conformity of the basic structure and equipment, but future equipment changes and operating procedures must be such as to also comply with this standard.